gabibdods/RoutePeel/README.md

 | DuckDuckGo .onion Server |
 | (3g2upl4pq6kufc4m.onion) |
 +--------------------------+

 ```

 ---

 ## Functional Overview

-- The user prepares a Tails boot drive, verifies it, connects to the Tor network, and explores .onion services from a live session environment with no local persistence.
+- The reader prepares a Tails boot drive, verifies it, connects to the Tor network, and explores .onion services from a live session environment with no local persistence

 ---

 ## Challenges & Solutions

-### Image Integrity & Verification

-- Challenge: Understanding how to verify the authenticity of downloaded ISO files.
+### Understanding how to verify the authenticity of downloaded ISO files

-- Solution: Used OpenPGP signatures provided by the Tails developers to validate the download.
+- Used OpenPGP signatures provided by the Tails developers to validate the download

-### Securely Booting Tails

-- Challenge: Configuring BIOS/UEFI settings to recognize the USB drive.
+### Configuring BIOS/UEFI settings to recognize the USB drive

-- Solution: Used Balena Etcher and consulted Tails boot documentation to ensure compatibility.
+- Used Balena Etcher and consulted Tails boot documentation to ensure compatibility

 ---